Agirish/drill-helm-charts/README.md

-# Helm Charts to Deploy Apache Drill on Kubernetes
+# Helm Charts for Apache Drill

 ## Overview
 This repository contains a collection of files that can be used to deploy [Apache Drill](http://drill.apache.org/) on Kubernetes using Helm Charts.
 Supports single-node and [cluster](http://drill.apache.org/docs/installing-drill-in-distributed-mode/) modes.